maria-izzi/data-viz-CVT/README.md

-These are sets of visualizations created in Python, and most can be viewed through nbviewer.jupyter.org, through the halved circle in the right top corner of the Jupyter notebook.
+These are sets of visualizations created in Python, and most can be viewed at https://nbviewer.jupyter.org/, through the halved circle in the right top corner of the Jupyter notebook.